davidgraeff/firestore-db-and-auth-rs/readme.md

 The code is numeric, the message is what the Google server returned as message.
 The context string depends on the called method.
-It may me the collection or document id or any other context information.
+It may be the collection or document id or any other context information.

 ### Document access via service account